googlecodelabs/migrate-python2-appengine/step2-flask-cloudndb-py2/README.md

 1. Update `requirements.txt` to include the Cloud NDB library (`google-cloud-ndb`).
 1. Update `app.yaml` to reference a pair of 3rd-party bundled packages: `grpcio` and `setuptools`
 1. Update `appengine_config.py` to use the `pkg_resources` tool (which comes with `setuptools`) so App Engine can access [3rd-party libraries already available on Google servers](https://cloud.google.com/appengine/docs/standard/python/tools/built-in-libraries-27) so users don't have to list them in `requirements.txt` nor `pip install` them.
+1. Similarly, [gRPC](http://grpc.io) is used by all [*Google Cloud* client libraries](https://cloud.google.com/apis/docs/cloud-client-libraries), and `grpcio` is the gRPC package for Python and thus required.
 1. Switch application code to use the Cloud NDB client library

 ### Configuration